 Table 4 shows that SOCBs invest highest in Green SRF 820.31, SDBs in renewable energy 9.04, PCBs in Energy efficiency 15379.29 and FCBs in green SRF 465.33 million BDT respectfully.

-11.8 Green finance allotment rises 127% in December Quarter, 2022

-Chart 5: GF trend December 2021 to December 2022

 Loans to green industries and projects, popularly known as green finance, increased to Tk.
 4,678 crore in the October-December quarter of 2022, up 127% compared to that of the previous year, according to the latest BB report.
 The banks and financial institutions achieved the target in all four quarters of 2022.

-11.9 Bank-wise target achieved GF and SF in Bangladesh
+Bank-wise target achieved GF and SF in Bangladesh